fatemetkl/FedMOE/README.md

 ### `fedmoe` Components

-`client_manager` manages a group of clients or experts and acts as a medium between the clients and the server.
+* `client_manager` manages a group of clients or experts and acts as a medium between the clients and the server.
-`server` implements the main time loop of the algorithm as described in the paper (See Algorithm 2 in the Appendix).
+* `server` implements the main time loop of the algorithm as described in the paper (See Algorithm 1 in the Appendix B).

 - [datasets](https://github.com/fatemetkl/FedMOE/tree/main/fedmoe/datasets): Contains scripts related to generating, loading, processing, and managing the datasets.
-- [clients](https://github.com/fatemetkl/FedMOE/tree/main/fedmoe/clients): Contains implementations of various client types, each with specific models and functionalities.
-These clients represent the participants or experts in our setup.
+- [clients](https://github.com/fatemetkl/FedMOE/tree/main/fedmoe/clients): Contains implementations of various client(agents) types, each with specific models and functionalities.
+These clients represent the agents or experts in our setup.
 - [models](https://github.com/fatemetkl/FedMOE/tree/main/fedmoe/models): Includes different model architectures used in the experiments.
 Each model is designed to integrate with the FedMOE framework and can be tailored for specific tasks.
 - [game](https://github.com/fatemetkl/FedMOE/tree/main/fedmoe/game): Implements the core logic of the Nash game, including expectation estimations and computation of matrices.
 - [state](https://github.com/fatemetkl/FedMOE/tree/main/fedmoe/state): The state of the clients and the game is saved and managed throughout the time-series algorithm.